alemesa/mapbox-covid19/TUTORIAL.md

 {% codesandbox mapbox-covid19-8sni6 %}

-<h2 id="challenges">Challenges</h2>
+<h2 id="next_steps">Next Steps</h2>

-Some ideas to take this further are:
+Some ideas to take this further:

 - Filtering by country
 - Filter by deaths instead of cases
 - Add a sidebar with some general information, maybe use another API
-- Make the breakpoints for colors dynamic to the data
+- Make the ranges dynamic to the data, instead of hard-coding 100000 as the upper limit, we could fetch the country with the biggest amount of cases and divide by 7 and create a dynamic range.
-- Save data to local storage so you don't hit the API that often - make the local storage expire every day for example
+- Save data to local storage so you don't hit the API that often - for example, you can make the local storage expire every day for example

 <h2 id="resources">Resources / References</h2>

-[Leigh Halliday 📺](https://www.youtube.com/channel/UCWPY8W-FAZ2HdDiJp2RC_sQ) - Youtube Channel that has a lot of high-quality videos some about Mapbox.
-He also deserves many more followers :)
+[Leigh Halliday 📺](https://www.youtube.com/channel/UCWPY8W-FAZ2HdDiJp2RC_sQ) - Youtube Channel that has many high-quality videos, including some about Mapbox.
+He also deserves a lot more followers :)

 | Color Palettes